Course Descriptions

 Science Department Guidelines/Requirements:

-- The minimum graduation requirements for science are 2 classes (4 credits).
-However, most universities/colleges will require three or four classes depending on each institution.
+- Most universities/colleges will require three or four years depending on each institution.
 Please talk to your Academic Counselor for assistance to determine your sequence of courses.

 - Computer Programming credits will count towards your graduation requirements.
 However, it may not meet your requirements for college/university eligibility.
 Please consult with your Academic Counselor.